 Though you may pay processing fees from Paypal or similar payment systems, you are not paying taxes when you receive your income.

 Instead, you will receive a 1099 form from each individual or company you held a contract with throughout the year if you earned $600 or more.
-If you did not earn $600 or more, you will still have to report the earnings but will not receive a 1099.
+If you earned less, you still have to report the earnings but won’t receive a 1099.

 In addition to filing taxes at tax time, many independent contractors who start to earn a significant side income have to file self-employment taxes quarterly to avoid fines come tax time.